crypto-com/thaler/PHILOSOPHY.md

 - While the initial distribution and operation gravitates towards Crypto.com, the core technology should not prevent the continual shift in ownership, responsibilities etc.

+## Extras

+> "We should forget about small efficiencies, say about 97% of the time: *premature optimization is the root of all evil*.
+Yet we should not pass up our opportunities in that critical 3%."

+Process:

+1. Get it done

+2. Get it right

+(profile it)

+3. Get it fast